PauloPortugal/gin-gonic-rest-mongodb/README.md

 This a gin-gonic application, to provide an example on how to create REST API, integrated with MongoDB in Dropwizard with an OpenAPI specification.

-This example is a simple RESTful API to easily manage books read.
+This example is a simple RESTful API to easily manage books I have read.

+This is meant to be a playground project for all things gin-gonic, so the design or project structure is not something I would advocate.

+This is my take on [Building Distributed Applications in Gin](https://github.com/PacktPublishing/building-distributed-applications-in-gin) repository and (a great) book by [Mohamed Labouardy](https://www.labouardy.com/).

+**Dependencies used:**
  * using [gin-gonic](https://github.com/gin-gonic/gin#gin-web-framework) v1.7.7 web framework
  * using [viper](https://github.com/spf13/viper) as a configuration solution
  * using [mongo-db](https://www.mongodb.com/) as NoSQL DB
  * using [redis](https://redis.io/) to cache `GET /books` and `GET /books/:id` resources
  * using [gin sessions](github.com/gin-contrib/sessions v0.0.5) to handle session cookies
  * using [jwt-go](github.com/dgrijalva/jwt-go) to provide an implementation of JWT
+ * using [x/crypto](golang.org/x/crypto), Go Cryptography package

 ## How to start the Gin-gonic application
 ```shell
 go run pkg/main.go